axioned/handbook/src/content/docs/playbook/guiding-principles.md

 ---
 id: guidingprinciples
 title: Guiding Principles
+sidebar:
-sidebar_label: Guiding Principles
+  label: Guiding Principles
+  order: 3
 tags: [principles, guide, guiding, values]
-sidebar_position: 3
 ---

 Why?
 To help align our culture and team to some core principles on how we actively do things here at Axioned.
 These go above and beyond our core values - and focus more on how we (individually and collectively) go about our days.